NREL/rdtools/docs/sphinx/source/index.rst

 (YOY) approach (Jordan 2018), available in :py:func:`.degradation.degradation_year_on_year`.
 The YOY calculation yields a distribution of degradation rates, the central tendency of which is the most representative of the true degradation.
-We note that the workflow described above and implimented in :py:class:`.analysis_chains.TrendAnalysis` provides an estimate of degradation rate, not performance loss rate (PLR).
+We note that the workflow described above and implemented in :py:class:`.analysis_chains.TrendAnalysis` provides an estimate of degradation rate, not performance loss rate (PLR).
 PLR includes losses that are explicitly filtered out by the primary workflow (Deceglie 2023).